 Students receiving support from Centrelink must be enrolled in at least 13.5 units per semester.
 If you are enrolled in 2 separate courses which are not recognised as official double degrees at Flinders University, then you must be enrolled in at least 13.5 units in one of your courses each semester to remain eligible for Centrelink support.

 International students in Australia on a student visa must normally complete their degree within the approved visa period, usually 18 units per semester.
 Your course coordinator can assist you to plan your studies to meet these requirements.
 See Student visa holder responsibilities.
 Information can be found on the Enrolment information page or find more answers via the Ask Flinders website.

 Check and pay your fees

-Your fee account is only available online.
-An invoice or fee account will not be mailed to you.
-View fee details in the Student Information System using the ‘My Finances>View Financial Transactions’ menu.
-Choose the ‘View My Fee Account’ link on the page to see all fees, due dates and discounts where applicable.
+Your Fee Account is only available online.
+An invoice or Fee Account will not be mailed to you.
+View your fee details in the 'My Finances' section of the Student System.
+Click on the 'Get my Fee Account by email' button to see all fees, due dates and amounts to be deferred where applicable.
 Make sure you pay your fees by the due date.

-It is your responsibility to check how much you owe and pay your fees by the due date.
+Note: It is your responsibility to check how much you owe and pay your fees by the due date.

-Keep your contact details up-to-date
+Keep your personal details up-to-date at all times

 Read your University email regularly

 Your University email is used for enrolment and study-related communication, so make sure you check it regularly.
 If you wish to forward your Flinders emails to another email account, please follow the Student computing instructions on forwarding your email.